Automate your development process

 Troubleshooting some common issues

-Some of the common issues that people face while working with a project containing Firebase:
+Following are some of the most common issues that people face while working with a project containing Firebase:

 Releasing to Play Store

 Having a completely configured app with Firebase doesn’t mean it is ready to be published in Play Store.
-The biggest mistake done by people while generating a release build of an app containing Firebase, is not updating the google-services.json
+The biggest mistake made while generating a release build of an app containing Firebase is not updating the google-services.json

 file.